minhanhto09/minhanhto09/README.md

 - **Programming & Tools:** Python, R, SQL, Git, Jupyter, Cloud Platforms (AWS, GCP)

 - **Machine Learning & AI:**
-    - Experienced in applying models like XGBoost, Random Forest, and Logistic Regression for prediction, classification, and optimization.
+    - Experienced in applying **machine-learning** models like XGBoost, Random Forest, and Logistic Regression for prediction, classification, and optimization.
     - Skilled in **deep learning** using CNNs, TensorFlow, and PyTorch for computer vision tasks.
     - Familiar with **generative AI** technologies such as LangChain, OpenAI APIs, and vector databases.